Chris210634/word_soups/scripts/README.md

 ## Experiment scripts for our methods and baselines
 -----------------------

 Results are outputted in CSV format at the end of the experiment.
-You can copy and paste deirectly into a spreadsheet.
+You can copy and paste directly into a spreadsheet.

 ### Zero-shot comparisons